Ambient prime geodesic theorems on hyperbolic 3-manifolds: Introduction

 Closed geodesics on $M$ are often considered along with the spectrum of the Laplace--Beltrami operator $\Delta_M$, which we recall involves averages over infinitesimal balls in $M$ and thus naturally quantizes the dynamics of the geodesic flow on $M$.
 On a rank one compact locally symmetric space $M=\Gamma\backslash S$, the classical spherical trace formula relates the eigenvalues of $\Delta_M$ (that is, frequencies of $\Delta_S$ appearing in $L^2(\Gamma\backslash S)$) with lengths of geodesics corresponding to non-identity conjugacy classes in $\Gamma$.
 This may also be seen as the correspondence principle of quantum mechanics, relating long-term dynamics on $M$ with the semi-classical (high-energy) limit of the quantized system on $L^2(M)$, or as a non-commutative version of Fourier duality.

 A key question of spectral geometry is whether isospectral manifolds (having the same Laplacian spectrum) are also isometric.
-For hyperbolic 3-manifolds, the answer is ``No''; in 1980, Vign\'eras found a pair of hyperbolic 3-manifolds that are isospectral but not isometric \cite{Vigneras}; see also \cite{Sunada, GarReid}.
-However, Gangolli showed that for a compact hyperbolic 3-manifold, the Laplacian spectrum determines the length spectrum \cite{Gangolli}, and for arithmetic hyperbolic 3-manifolds, the complex length spectrum (and in fact, the rational length spectrum) determines the commensurability class \cite{Reid, Chinbergetal}.
+For hyperbolic 3-manifolds, the answer is ``No'': in 1980, Vign\'eras found a pair of hyperbolic 3-manifolds that are isospectral but not isometric \cite{Vigneras}; see also \cite{Sunada, GarReid}.
+However, Gangolli showed that for a compact hyperbolic 3-manifold, the Laplacian spectrum determines the set of lengths of closed geodesics \cite{Gangolli}.
+While for hyperbolic surfaces the Laplacian spectrum also determines the multiplicities of closed geodesics, in higher dimensions this is an open problem \cite[Remark 0.3]{Kelmer2014}.
+In the converse direction, Kelmer showed that the length spectrum (including multiplicities) determines the Laplacian spectrum for compact hyperbolic manifolds \cite{Kelmer2014}.
+For arithmetic hyperbolic 3-manifolds, the complex length spectrum (and in fact, the rational length set) determines the commensurability class \cite{Reid, Chinbergetal}.